 In addition to its utility in primary sleep disorders, polysomnography was also applied to the study of a variety of neurological and psychiatric conditions.
 In patients with depression, consistent abnormalities of sleep architecture were identified.3 These included shortened REM latency (time from sleep onset to the first episode of REM), prolongation of the first REM period, and increased density of eye movements during REM.
 These observations led to the hypothesis that “disinhibition” of REM sleep may play a role in the pathophysiology of depression.
 Furthermore, REM abnormalities may constitute a biomarker that predicts the onset of new depression and increased vulnerability to relapse in remitted patients.4 Thus, the abnormalities in sleep seen in depressed patients may not be merely incidental but may be closely tied to the precipitation and perpetuation of the illness.

 In light of these significant sleep abnormalities in depressed patients, primary sleep disorders may also be expected to affect mood.
 Indeed, a markedly increased risk for depression has been identified in a variety of sleep disorders, including insomnia, OSA, and restless legs syndrome (RLS), among others.
 Recognition of these epidemiologic links has spawned further research into the pathophysiologic and prognostic implications of sleep disorders in depressed patients, investigations that have improved understanding of both conditions.
 In this chapter, we discuss the bidirectional and complex relationships between sleep disorders and depression.
-Although much is known about ...
+Although much is known about the depression–sleep ...